Last updated: June 19th, 2019

 When requested, we will share or facilitate the sharing of End User information with third parties pursuant to your instructions.
 We do not have any legal relationship with such parties.
 You are responsible for entering into separate contractual arrangements with such third parties binding them to comply with data protection obligations.
 These third party data processors are not sub-processors and we shall not bear any responsibility or liability for sharing information with such parties.
 The legal basis for this sharing is necessary for the performance of our contract with you.

 We will share information to prevent or detect fraud or to address technical issues and if we believe it is necessary to investigate, prevent, or take action regarding situations that involve abuse of the Services infrastructure or the Internet in general (such as voluminous spamming, denial of service attacks, or attempts to compromise the security of the website infrastructure or the Services generally).
+The legal basis for this sharing is our legitimate interest in the prevention of fraud.

 We will share information in an emergency or to protect the safety of any person and if we believe it is necessary in order to investigate, prevent, or take action regarding illegal activities, fraud, or situations involving potential threats to the rights, property, or personal safety of any person.
+The legal basis for this sharing is our legitimate interest in the protection of the rights of others.

 We also process and share information in an aggregated, de-identified manner, where the information is shared as part of a statistical report and does not contain personal information.